connorcarnes/aws-tf-dsc-demo/README.md

 You will need to create a file named `terraform.tfvars` in your `terraform` directory.

 You also need to create a key pair for your EC2 instances.
-See the README.md in they `keys` directory for instructions.
+See the `README.md` in the `keys` directory for instructions.

 # Sample terraform.tfvars